nalingadihoke/meus_website/content/post/INFO/index.md

 #slides: example
 ---

 One amazing resource online that will never cease to amaze me is [Project Gutenberg](https://www.gutenberg.org/).
 From my friends in the political sciences to those in literature, and of course, data scientists … many have found what they seek on this website.
 Project Gutenburg is a collection of tens of thousands of classics and “cultural works” all available for free, utilizing books in the public domain.
 Its utility to other majors is understandable.
-People wanting to utilize the text available there for text analysis find its ease of access appealing.
+The ease of access to the text is especially appealing to data analysts.

 ## Remote I/O